vlagh3/hugo_web/content/writeups/htb/craft.md

 # Getting root

-Once I've got user I immediatly went back to the new repo to have a deeper look into it, since I learned my lesson from the previous incident.
+Once I've got user I immediately went back to the new repo to have a deeper look into it, since I learned my lesson from the previous incident.

-After looking through almost everything, the `vault/secrets.sh` popped as the most interesting to have a look at:
+After looking through almost everything, the `vault/secrets.sh` popped as the most interesting to peek at:
 ```bash
 #!/bin/bash
 # set up vault secrets backend